giacomoubaldi/SC_project/README.md

-# CutFlow & Multy Variate Analysis
+# CutFlow & Multivariate Analysis
 This repository is made to solve the Sudoku puzzle.

 ## CutFlow